Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 5. Answer the questions accordingly and press `Finish` if you are done.
 Now the optimizer will save these inputs and change the simulation parameters.
 6. Press next to start a new iteration.
 Now the process will start from step `3.` again until the set number of iterations is reached.
 Then the system tells you, that you can close the application now.

-+ **Note:** The results of the experiment can be seen in *Assets/BOforUnity/BOData/BayesianOptimization/LogData*.
+* **Note:** The results of the experiment can be seen in *Assets/BOforUnity/BOData/BayesianOptimization/LogData*.

 ### Configuration
 All the configurations, that are neccessary can be made in Unity.
 To do so, you have to open the folder of the Unity scene which is *Assets/BOforUnity*.
-Here you click on the *BOforUnityManager* Prefab Asset.
-In this Asset, all the possible configurations can be made.
+Here you click on the *BO-example-scene.unity* and open the scene.
+After that, select the *BOforUnityManager* Object on the left (blue) and click on *select* in the top of the inspector.
+Now you can change the settings accordingly.
+In this Object, all the possible configurations can be made.
 The different possibilities are explained from top to bottom below.

 #### Parameters
 The parameters get optimized by the optimizer.
 In this configuration section you can create, change or remove such parameters.

 ##### Create parameter
+Click on the `+`-symbol at the bottom of the parameter collection.
+A new prefilled parameter appeares which has to be edited accordingly.
+How it can be edited is explained [here](#change-parameter).

+* **Note:** Make sure, the added parameter is used i your simulation.

+##### Change parameter
+Settable options are explained from top to bottom.

+###### Value
+Here the value, that the optimizer gave the parameter after optimization, can be seen.

+###### Lower/Upper Bound
+Caps the values of the objective to a range.

+###### Is Discrete
+If this box is checked, a the optimizer generates discrete values for this parameter.

+###### Step
+Only important, if the parameter is discrete.
+This sets the step size of the value (for example 1 means, that every number is valid, 2 means just every even number is valid, 3 very third number and so on).

+###### Script Reference
 TODO

-##### Change parameter
+###### Variable Name
+TODO

+###### Game Object Name
+If there are more game objects that are optimized, the game object that the parameter refers to can be set here.

+###### Script Name
 TODO

 ##### Remove parameter
 Select the parameter you want to delete, by clicking on the `=`-symbol at the top left corner of the parameter.
 Make sure it is higlighted blue as shown in the image.
 Then click on the `-`-symbol at the bottom of the parameter-collection.